fanchmwrt/fanchmwrt/README.md

 ## About
-FanchmWrt is an open-source enterprise-grade router system This project is based on OpenWrt and incorporates some firewall features.
+FanchmWrt is an open-source enterprise-grade router system.
+This project is based on OpenWrt and incorporates some firewall features.
 Several popular device firmwares have been released and are available for download at [www.fanchmwrt.com](https://www.fanchmwrt.com).
 You can also compile firmwares for other models yourself.